barneyb/digest-brunch/README.md

       manifest: ''
       # An array of infixes for alternate versions of files.
 This is useful when e.g. using retina.js (http://imulus.github.io/retinajs/) (@2x) for high density images.
       infixes: []
+      # On slow/async disks, you can get multiple onCompile items during a single build (and thus for a single static asset processing cycle).
+This defers digestion by a set number of milliseconds, and resets each onCompile invocation.
+      delay: 0
 ```

 Contributing